beccam/katakoda-scenarios/kafka-connector/step5.md

+Head back to the tab where DSE had been starting up.
 Next we are going prepare our schema for the stockticks that will be coming into DSE.

 Open `cqlsh`